92181/calculator/README.md

 <img src="./preview.png" width="25%">

 # License
-This project is part of the public domain, feel free to use it in whatever form you want without any restrictions.
+This project is licensed under the permissive MIT license.
+Please consider starring the project if you like it.